GluuFederation/nextcloud-oxd-plugin/README.md

 Navigate to your OpenID Provider configuration webpage `https://OpenID-Provider/.well-known/openid-configuration` to see supported `acr_values`.

-In the `Select acr` section of the plugin page, choose the mechanism which you want for authentication.
-If the `Select acr` value in the plugin is `none`, users will be sent to pass the OP's default authentication mechanism.
+In the `Select acr` section of the app page, choose the mechanism which you want for authentication.
+If the `Select acr` value in the app is `none`, users will be sent to pass the OP's default authentication mechanism.